Access to China Articles

 This approach is for overseas companies that own the products and can supply the Chinese e-mall reseller at wholesale prices.

-There is a significant difference in the way the Chinese approach internet services.
+There is a notable difference in how the Chinese approach internet services.

 Outside China, internet services have grown through businesses publishing their websites.
-Today, working alongside the business websites, there is a growing use of e-Malls department store websites, such as Amazon, eBay, etc.
+Today, working alongside business websites, there is a growing use of e-mall department store websites, such as Amazon and eBay.

-Inside China, the use of e-Malls department stores started with Alibaba (B2B marketing) and then China Amazon, Taobao, JDbuy (360buy), TMall, etc. (B2C).
+Within China, the use of e-malls, department stores, started with Alibaba (B2B marketing) and then expanded to include China Amazon, Taobao, JD.com (formerly 360buy), Tmall, etc. (B2C).

 being found 1600